Swati Bhise

-Swati Bhise (née Gupte; born 21 October 1959) is a Bharatanatyam dancer, choreographer, educator, producer, director, writer and promoter of the arts.
+Swati Bhise (née Gupte; born 21 October 1959) is an Indian Bharatanatyam dancer, choreographer, educator, producer, director, writer and promoter of the arts.

 Dance career

 Swati is the first disciple of Sonal Mansingh, a Padma Vibhushan awardee.
 Since her debut performance at the Center of Indian Classical Dances in New Delhi, she has performed extensively around the world at venues including the National Centre for the Performing Arts (India), Lincoln Center, Asia Society, Symphony Space, Metropolitan Museum of Art, SPIC MACAY, and the House of Soviet Culture, among others.
 Some of her more notable performances have been for the 40th anniversary of the United Nations General assembly, the unveiling of Elsa Peretti and Paloma Picasso's new mesh designs for Tiffany & Co, and The Metropolitan Museum of Art for the opening of the South Asian Sculpture Wing.
 Swati also worked on the Indian choreography for Thomas Mann’s The Transposed Heads, adapted by Sidney Goldfarb and Julie Taymor.
 Swati was featured in a CBS documentary called 'Sacred Arts', as one of the foremost performers in her field.